 Underwire, Tight, Or Badly Fitting Bras And Breast Cancer

 It is a popular myth that metal underwires (the part that goes underneath the breast providing extra support and uplift), tight or badly fitting bras cause compression in the chest area.
 This is claimed to cause breast cancer by preventing the lymph system from clearing toxins.
-Common scientific theory of breast cancer cause, however, is that gene mutations lead to cells dividing suddenly and rapidly (though the cause of the mutation itself is yet unknown).
+Common scientific theory of breast cancer cause, however, is that A sequence in the DNA which can be passed down from parent to child.
+Genes helps determine physical and functional traits for the body. mutations lead to cells dividing suddenly and rapidly (though the cause of the mutation itself is yet unknown).
 This is not believed to have anything to do with the lymph system.
 Experts agree that the clothing you choose to wear (including your undergarments!) should have no impact at all on your risk of developing breast cancer.

 Breast Cancer And Sleeping In Your Bra or Wearing A Bra for Too Long